fmichonneau/francoismichonneau.net/_posts/2017-06-05-field-to-database.md

 * our best guess for the identification
 * whether a photograph of the specimen will be taken, whether a tissue sample will be taken, and whether we will keep the specimen as a voucher for the collection.
-Except for some unusual circumstances, the answer will be "yes" to all of these questions.
+In most cases, the answer will be "yes" to all of these questions.
-* any notes about the specimen that are important.
-These may include: morphospecies match (if the species has already been collected during the expedition, it can be useful to refer to the field number to which it corresponds), the association (if it's a parasite or a symbiont, we can put a note that indicates the field number of the partner of this biological association), the microhabitat (specific information about where the specimen was found), etc...
+* any relavant notes about the specimen.
+These may include: morphospecies match (if the species has already been collected during the expedition, it can be useful to refer to the field number to which it corresponds), the association (if it's a parasite or a symbiont, we can put a note that indicates the field number of the partner of this biological association), the microhabitat (specific information about where the specimen was found), etc.

 ### Rule #5: Take informative pictures of the specimens